Summary

 Notable Quotes

-"The fastest way to break down barriers is to ask people to step outside of their comfort zones."
+"The fastest way to break down 'us versus them' is to ask people to do something they’ve never done before."

 More Videos